Madrid Parks and Gardens - World Guide to Madrid

 With fewer visitors and a more casual feel than Retiro Park, Parque del Oeste is the ideal place to meander through the collection of birch, cedar, cypress and fir trees on summer evenings.
 First designed by landscape gardener Cecilio Rodríguez in the early 20th century, situated on what once had been a huge waste disposal site, during the Civil War the park sheltered Republicans from the invading Nationalist soldiers, resulting in the area being virtually ruined.

 Madrid Parks and GardensThe park is the location of several attractions including La Rosaleda, a 17,000-square-metre / 55,760-square-feet rose garden where annually in May a rose festival is held, a fountain by Juan Villanueva in Paseo de Camoens and the teleférico running to Casa de Campo.
-The southerly corner of the park, near Plaza de España, is home to the 4th-century Egyptian Templo de Debod.
+The southerly corner of the park, near Plaza de Espana, is home to the 4th-century Egyptian Templo de Debod.
 This monument, built in the position of a prior military barracks, was a gift in 1970 from the Egyptian government in recognition of the assistance they received in saving valuable artifacts preceding the flooding of plains of land due to the erection of the Aswan Dam.
 The temple, in dedication of the Egyptian god Amon, was dismantled in Egypt before it was relocated to Spain to be reassembled piece by piece amongst palm trees and other exotic flora.
 During summer months outdoor cafés and bars are established along Ernest Hemingway's favourite street, the Paseo de Pintor Rosales.

-Gardens open: Templo de Debod - Tuesday to Friday - 10:00 to 15:45 and 16:15 to 18:15, Saturday and Sunday - 10:00 to 14:00, public holidays - closed.
+Open hours: Templo de Debod - Tuesday to Friday - 10:00 to 15:45 and 16:15 to 18:15, Saturday and Sunday - 10:00 to 14:00, public holidays - closed.
 Teleférico: April to September, daily - 11:00 to 22:00, rest of the year, weekends and holidays - 12:00 to 22:00

-Gardens admission: Templo de Debod - charge, reasonably priced, free on Wednesday and Sunday.
+Admission: Templo de Debod - charge, reasonably priced, free on Wednesday and Sunday.
 Teleférico - charge

-Nearest metro station: Plaza de España, Ventura Rodríguez and Moncloa
+Nearest metro station: Plaza de Espana, Ventura Rodríguez and Moncloa

 Other nearby points of interest: Ermita de San Antonio

-Madrid Gardens: Real Jardín Botánico (Royal Botanical Garden) - adjacent to the Prado, Plaza de Murillo, 2
+Address: adjacent to the Prado, Plaza de Murillo, 2

 Originally sited at El Huerto de Migas Calientes, the garden was founded in 1755 under Fernando VI in order to showcase plant and tree species, which had been gathered on overseas journeys.
 Later the 8-hectare / 20-acre grounds were relocated to their current setting under Carlos III, with the plants catalogued and planted in a geometric design.

-Gardens open: daily - 10:00 to 20:00
+Open hours: daily - 10:00 to 20:00

 Nearest metro station: Atocha